okaythen11/okaythen11.github.io/_pages/about.md

 Diffusion models are powerful generative models their impresive performace outshines other model architectures in areas such as image generation.
 While they are quite great at what they do there are some drawbacks namely in the effieceny department compared to other model-typer such as
 GANs or VAEs.
-Diffusion models take longer to train often requiering more data, they have generally a higher demand for Hardware resources such as VRAM and require higher energy usage to produce resulsts.
+Diffusion models take longer to train often requiering more data, they have generally a higher demand for Hardware resources such as VRAM and require more energy to produce resulsts.
+But how do they function?
+Diffusion models utilize 2 main principles the forward diffsuion and the backward diffusion

 Existing Methods
 ------